Roche/pyreadstat/README.md

 This package corrects those problems.

-**1. Good Performance:** Here a comparison of reading a 190 Mb sas7dat file with different methods.
+**1. Good Performance:** Here a comparison of reading a 190 Mb sas7dat file having 202 K rows by 70 columns with numeric, character and date-like columns using different methods.
 As you can see pyreadstat is the fastest for python and matches the speeds of R Haven.

 | Method | time  |